 - Full-time surgical staff in the disciplines of plastic and reconstructive surgery, cardiothoracic surgery, colorectal surgery, vascular surgery, endocrine surgery, breast surgery, critical care and surgical oncology working closely with you during your training.

 - A general surgery/trauma/ICU rotation during approximately four to five months a year during the first four years.
 You'll spend the other months rotating through the specialties noted above.
 The chief year is spent transitioning into the role of attending surgeon as chief residents run their own service staffed by the Program Director Alicia Mangram, MD, FACS or one of the site directors.

-- Two Level 1 Trauma Centers with more than 5000 trauma admissions per year between HonorHealth John C. Lincoln Medical Center and HonorHealth Deer Valley Medical Center.
+- Level 1 Trauma Center at HonorHealth John C. Lincoln, Deer Valley and Scottsdale Osborn Medical Centers.
 The trauma center gives you experience with a variety of emergency procedures/operations as well as critical care management.
-The hospital's 22-bed surgical ICU offers an invaluable education in the treatment of very sick patients.
+The hospitals’ surgical ICU offers an invaluable education in the treatment of critically ill patients.

 - Fundamentals of Laparoscopic Skills and Skills Lab: One hour per week has been set aside for you to attend a Skills Lab (junior residents) or simulation training for FLS or the DaVinci robots.
 We also have access to Banner University Medical Center’s FES lab to prepare for FES certification.
 Attending surgeons educate you on proper surgical technique.
 Residents participate in “March Madness” for FLS simulation after ABSITE.

 - Instruction in surgical techniques starts in the intern year, when you're taught laparoscopic fundamentals in an all-access skills laboratory containing laparoscopic, bronchoscopy and colonoscopy virtual simulators.